luxuwin/blog.github.io/_posts/2015-12-20-raspberry-pi-get-started.md

 ---
 In this post, we will set up our brand new Raspberry Pi for the first-time use.
 Getting excited?
 Let's go!

-To get started with Respberry Pi, first, let's get a few extra devices:
+To get started with Raspberry Pi, first, let's get a few extra devices:

 * SD card - get this from my old camera
 * HDMI cable - to connect to a monitor or TV